asinesio/elevation-service/README.md

 ##Usage

-Prerequisites: **Java 1.6**
+**Prerequisites: JDK 1.6 or later.**

-* Clone the repository and change into it.
+Clone the repository and change into it.

 ```
     git clone https://github.com/asinesio/elevation-service.git
     cd elevation-service
 ```

-* Use gradle to run the app locally:
+Use gradle to run the app locally:

 ```
     ./gradlew run
 ```

-* The app will begin running at http://localhost:3000.
+If all went well, the app will begin listening at `http://localhost:3000`.

 ## API